futureverse/future/revdep/problems.md

 ## In both

-*   checking package dependencies ...
+*   checking installed package size ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘logistf’
+      installed size is  5.1Mb
+      sub-directories of 1Mb or more:
+        R      1.5Mb
+        help   1.6Mb
+        libs   1.8Mb
     ```

 # metaGE